EckoTan0804/wowchemy-blog/content/programming/python/py-basics/args_and_kwargs.md

 **The comma after the `a` does the trick.
 When you use the unpacking operator with variable assignment, Python requires that your resulting variable is either a list or a tuple.
 With the trailing comma, you have actually defined a tuple with just one named variable `a`.**

-While this is a neat trick, many Pythonistas would not consider this code to be very readable. **As such, it’s best to use these kinds of constructions sparingly.**
+<span style="color: Red">While this is a neat trick, many Pythonistas would not consider this code to be very readable. **As such, it’s best to use these kinds of constructions sparingly.**</span>

 ### `**`